andybest/ShaderFiddle/README.md

 ShaderFiddle
 ============

-ShaderFiddle is an OS X application that allows for live experimentation with Fragment shaders.
+ShaderFiddle is an OS X application that allows for live experimentation with GLSL Fragment shaders.
 It is designed to be (mostly) compatible with [shadertoy](http://shadertoy.com).

 All of the uniforms are added automatically to the top of the fragment shader, leaving just the main method to be created.